barkloaf/US-Reformed-International/README.md

 ### Therefore, I decided to reform the entire layout.
 And due to the changes I made, I also decided to make this layout cross-platform!

 ## The Standard
-This is the way that US-International is usually done in Linux and such, and will be compared against below:
+This is the way that US-International is usually done in the Linux sphere and such, and will be compared against below:
 ![US-International](https://wildcard.yiff.church/i/im1h033s.png)
 ## The Reform
 ![US-Reformed-International](https://wildcard.yiff.church/i/1lksz7b8.png)